 By: Sharon Aron Baron

-The City of Coral Springs has decided it would rather end all religious invocations rather than fight potential legal action by denying one religion – or quasi religions over another to lead the prayer before City Commission meetings.
+The City of Coral Springs has decided it would rather end all religious invocations rather than fight potential legal action by denying one religion, or quasi religions, over another to lead the prayer before city commission meetings.

-The U.S. Supreme Court ruled last May that prayer is allowed at City and County commission meetings provided it applies to all religions – or quasi-religions.
+The U.S. Supreme Court ruled last May that prayer is allowed at city and county commission meetings provided it applies to all religions – or quasi-religions.

-Attorney Andrew L. Seidel from the Freedom from Religion Foundation (FFRF) sent a terse letter to the city alerting them to the unconstitutionality of their policy regarding invocations before their meetings and threatened legal action.
+Attorney Andrew L. Seidel from the Freedom from Religion Foundation (FFRF) sent a terse letter to the city alerting them to the unconstitutionally of their policy regarding invocations before their meetings and threatened legal action.

 “It’s an infringement on my constitutional rights.
 It’s outrageous, egregious, preposterous,” Stevens said about not being able to have his three minutes.

-Dropping their religious invocations last May in Deerfield Beach, Stevens is happy that another City has ended this practice.
+Dropping their religious invocations last May in Deerfield Beach, Stevens is happy that another city has ended this practice.